 With all flow sensors it is possible to convert the actual measured values to standard conditions, i.e. temperature = 20°C and atmospheric pressure = 1013 mbar.
-To do so '#N' must be programmed in the designation either in the speed channel or in the volume flow channel only; (see 11.3.2); this automatically produces the standard volume flow.
+To do so the actual measured values for temperature and atmospheric pressure must be entered in the functions 'temperature compensation' and 'pressure compensation' and '#N' must be programmed in the designation via the interface - either in the velocity channel or in the volume flow channel; this then automatically produces the standard volume flow. (see 11.3.2)